-Although Formlabs has technically stopped producing the Form 1 + in favor of the Form 2, they remain committed to providing expert after-sales support as well as a free one-year warranty, manning a repairs and servicing team, and providing educational resources from articles to videos by way of webinars and troubleshooting guides on its website.
+Although Formlabs has technically stopped producing the Form 1 + in favor of the Form 2, they stay committed to providing expert after-sales support as well as a free one-year warranty, manning a repairs and servicing team, and providing educational resources from articles to videos by way of webinars and troubleshooting guides on its website.

-The Form 1 + takes the precision and quality of professional SLA printers, miniaturizes it, simplifies the printing process, and produces high-resolution prints with a near perfect finish.
+The Form 1 + takes the precision and quality of professional SLA printers, miniaturizes it, simplifies the printing process, and produces high-resolution prints with a nearly perfect finish.
 If you want something different to the standard FDM design, then the Form 1 + offers the ideal all-in-one package to get your feet wet.

 Although the ongoing cost of resupplying the resin tank can prove costly overtime, the Form 1 + uses resin sparingly, and we were surprised by how many models we were able to pump out with the stock 1L bottle.
 The long term cost is worth keeping in mind, but not a deal breaker in our book.

 The cost of the resin means you won’t use it to create and experiment with test models.
 We see it more as finishing tool for low tolerance prototyping and models for casting.